 - Asphalt starts to cool down only when the sun retreats.

-- Protective measures like dog boots, heat-resistant socks and balms are very helpful.
+- Protective measures like dog shoes, heat-resistant socks and balms are helpful.

 Many pet owners rely on air temperature when they walk their dog – if it’s too hot outside, they stay inside.
 This is prudent, but even when the air cools down, walking surfaces can maintain heat.
 For example, when the outside temperature is approximately 75° F degrees, then asphalt's temperature will be about 125° F.